Was created as an accident.

 5 Incredible Angora Ferret Facts!

-- The reason that the angora ferret originally was bred was due to their fur.
+- The reason that the angora ferret originally was bred was due to its fur.
 They didn’t become pets until many years later.

 - In their scientific identification, the angora ferret is not a different species or a subspecies from the ferret.
 The only thing that differentiates them is their fur, but they are classified as simply a ferret.